Hoan Kiem Lake: Iconic Spot in the Heart of Hanoi

 Hoan Kiem Lake, Hanoi's iconic spot, offers culture, beauty, and tranquility.

-Start your journey with a visit to Ngoc Son Temple, located on an island in the middle of Hoan Kiem Lake.
+Ngoc Son Temple is located on an island in the middle of Hoan Kiem Lake.
 To reach the temple, cross the iconic red Huc Bridge, a perfect photo opportunity.
-The temple is dedicated to General Tran Hung Dao, who famously led the Vietnamese army against Mongol invasions.
+Hoan Kiem Lake temple is dedicated to General Tran Hung Dao, who famously led the Vietnamese army against Mongol invasions.
 The architecture reflects traditional Vietnamese styles with intricate carvings and peaceful surroundings.
-Here, you'll also encounter a preserved giant turtle, a nod to the legend of the golden turtle who returned a magical sword to the Dragon King.
-This legend ties deeply into the lake's history, making it a must-see for history buffs.

 - Entrance Fee for Ngoc Son Temple in Hanoi: 30,000 VND.